mbobra/SHARPs/README.md

 calculating-spaceweather-keywords
 =================================

-You can use this code to calculate spaceweather keywords from vector magnetic field data taken by the Helioseismic and Magnetic Imager (HMI) on NASA's Solar Dynamics Observatory satellite.
+You can use the code `calculate_swx_fits.py` to calculate spaceweather keywords from vector magnetic field data taken by the Helioseismic and Magnetic Imager (HMI) on NASA's Solar Dynamics Observatory satellite.
 The Solar Dynamics Observatory takes about a terabyte and a half of data a day, which is more data than any other satellite in NASA history, and has been running since April 2010.
 [Bobra & Couvidat (2015)](http://arxiv.org/abs/1411.1405) showed that these spaceweather keywords are useful for predicting solar flares.

+You can use the ipython notebook `plot_swx_d3.ipynb` to learn how to generate d3 plots of spaceweather keywords using matplotlib and a JSON parser.
+You can view this ipython notebook on the [ipython notebook viewer](http://nbviewer.ipython.org/).
+SDO data, including the spaceweather keywords, are stored in a pSQL database at Stanford University and accessible via a JSON API called [jsoc_info](http://jsoc.stanford.edu/jsocwiki/AjaxJsocConnect).

 ### Inputs